Welcome to my trip report on a Korean LCC - T'way!

 Don't think the ladies were too pleased with that, but hey it is only a 50 minutes flight!
 How long can you sleep?

 The old Boeing 737 toilet!
 It doesn't look too shabby.

 Like other LCCs, only a drink was served!
 No food or anything, so if you are hungry, purchase your food before your flight.
 The crew allows you to eat on board.

-Anyway, for the rest of the flight it was uneventful, the crew were professional and yes I need to mention this!
+Anyway, for the rest of the flight, it was uneventful, the crew were professional and yes I need to mention this!
 When they were doing their safety demonstration, it was quite cute!
 The crew came around with a dummy phone, telling us to turn it off and repeated the same actions a few times.
-They were quite proactive and as usual the Korean hospitality kept me impressed.
+They were quite proactive and as usual, the Korean hospitality kept me impressed.
 That's how service should be like, to serve others with pride.
 After all, you are representing your airline and what you want is for your airline to earn more business and that could mean bonuses for them!
-Yes, its cool to work in an empty aircraft, but in a long term that won't do you any good.
+Yes, it is cool to work in an empty aircraft, but in the long term that won't do you any good.
 That's how I feel.

 Website: 7/10 (User-friendly)

 Aircraft condition: 10/10